ethannicholas/panda-old/docs/methodReferences.md

 instance methods take an additional hidden parameter containing the value of `self`.
 For instance, `String::indexOf(String)` ostensibly takes only one parameter, but actually has type `(String, String)=>(Int?)`.
-The first parameter is `self`, and the second parameter is the visible parameter (the string to search for).
-The following code snippet demonstrates how such method references
+The first parameter is the implicit `self` parameter, and the second parameter is the explicit parameter (the string to search for).
+The following code snippet demonstrates how such method references work:
-work:

 @SOURCE(
     def example := "Hello, World!"